ppkgtmm/bank-churn-prediction/README.md

 ```

 5. Navigate to airflow web UI at `http://localhost:8080/`, search for `preprocessing_dag` and click at the DAG name
-6. Click play button on the right of the screen to run the DAG (preprocessing results are saved to outputs folder of project directory)
+6. Click play button on the right of the screen to run the DAG (preprocessing results are saved to outputs folder in project directory)

 ### Inference